jaclu/olint/README.md

     .bas
 )

-#
-#  Specifix excludes, use the file name displayed by olint
+# Specific excludes, use the file name displayed by Olint
-#
 excludes+=(
     ./tes_db.sqlite
 )

-#
-#  Here cmd path and options passed can be changed.
+# Define linter commands and options, if you wan't to override the defaults.
-#  If a linter shouldn't be used set it to skip_this
+# "skip_this" is a special case and means that this linter will not be used.
-#
 export linter_shellcheck="shellcheck -o all" export linter_checkbashisms="/odd/path/checkbashisms"
 export linter_flake8="/odd/path/flake8"
 export linter_vale="skip_this"
 ```

 ## .olint.cache

-First line defines cache version

-The rest of the cache file is one file per line, sorted in reverse
-chronological order.
-That means the most reasently changed file comes first.

-Next time olint is run, current mtime is compared with what is in the
-cache.
-If it has not changed, that file is skipped.

-each line is: mtime|date|relative filepath
+The `.olint.cache` file stores information about recently changed files to optimize Olint's performance.
+Each line in the cache file contains the file's modification time, date, and relative filepath, sorted in reverse chronological order.

+## Contributing

+Contributions to Olint are welcome!
+If you find a bug or have a feature request, please open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.